Panacea2005/N.OVA/README.md

 Meanwhile, general-purpose LLMs such as ChatGPT, Claude, and Gemini, though powerful, are not trained to reason about on-chain activity or token structures.
 They cannot safely explain smart contracts or interpret decentralized interactions.

-**NOVA addresses this gap by combining purpose-built AI tooling with blockchain-native data**, introducing the first modular AI identity system for Web3 users.
+**N.OVA addresses this gap by combining purpose-built AI tooling with blockchain-native data**, introducing the first modular AI identity system for Web3 users.

 ---